Pictave: History

 Like the Belgian Bantam and the Dutch Bantam, the Pictave derives from the widespread European population of small partridge-coloured bantams which in Flemish were known as Engelse kiekskes, "English bantams".
 From about 1900 these were selectively bred by Raymond Lecointre at Anché, to the south of Poitiers in the département of the Vienne.
 He used the hens to incubate his pheasant eggs and raise the chicks.
 A standard for the breed was drawn up in 1928, and approved in 1929.

 The Pictave came close to extinction in the years after the Second World War.
 There were attempts to rescue it by cross-breeding with other bantam breeds.
 Care was taken to avoid consanguinity, but the poor understanding of genetics of the time meant that the breed deviated from the original pre-War standard.
 The Bantam Club of France published its first book of standards in 1985; the Pictave was well described, but the illustration did not conform precisely to the standard.
 This deviation was recognised at the conference of Châtellerault in 1998, and a new breeding objective was established: to return to the 1928 standard.

 The Pictave is rare.
-It was listed as "endangered" by the FAO in 2007.
+It was listed as "endangered" by the Food and Agriculture Organization of the United Nations in 2007.
 In 2014 there were 50 fertile hens.